daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-04/lab/README.md

 In this file, create a class with wrapper functions for your major CRUD operations.
 This file should define and export the class `Notes` with the following class methods:

 * `create()`

 * `read()`

+  > Note: Many developers rename the `read()` function to a `get()` function.
+Feel free to choose any of those naming patterns, so long as the functionality is to reading a record from the database.

 * `update()`

 * `delete()`

 ### `index.js`